 Sea Foam Wave Stitch

-A beautiful dropped stitch pattern with a lovely texture!
+A beautiful dropped stitch with a lovely texture!

 Spring Bobble Stitch